reshad21/sporting-goods/README.md

 - **Consistent Branding**: Sports-related color scheme and branding.
 - **User Experience**: Emphasis on visual appeal and user-friendly interface.

-## Bonus Features

-- **RTK Query Polling**: Shows the latest products every 30 seconds.
-- **Animations**: Implements animations on the homepage using libraries.
-- **Documentation**: Detailed overview in the README file with significant meaningful commits.

 ## Installation

 1. Clone the repository: